Chevrolet Tahoe Hybrid Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-The average insurance prices for a Chevrolet Tahoe Hybrid are $1,126 every 12 months with full coverage.
-Comprehensive costs on average $206 a year, collision costs $288, and liability insurance is estimated at $474.
-Buying just liability costs approximately $522 a year, with insurance for high-risk drivers costing around $2,422.
-16-year-old drivers cost the most to insure at $4,422 a year or more.
+The average insurance prices for a Chevrolet Tahoe Hybrid are $1,126 every 12 months for full coverage.
+Comprehensive costs approximately $206 a year, collision insurance costs $288, and liability is $474.
+Liability-only insurance costs around $522 a year, and high-risk driver insurance costs around $2,422.
+16-year-old drivers cost the most to insure at up to $4,422 a year.

 Average premium for full coverage: $1,126